UnverOnal/cube-surfer-demo/README.md

 ***

-Apk of the game is in the Apk folder and, a gameplay video is in the GamePlayVideo Folder(both video itself and the link of it).
+A gameplay video is in the GamePlayVideo Folder(both video itself and the link of it).

 ***